1987 Chicago Bears season

 The 1987 season was the Chicago Bears' 68th in the National Football League the 18th post-season completed in the NFL, and their sixth under head coach Mike Ditka.
 The team was looking to return to the playoffs, win the NFC Central Division for the fourth consecutive year and avenge their loss in the Divisional Playoffs to the Washington Redskins the year before when the team finished 14–2.

 However, the Bears failed to improve on their 14–2 record from 1986, with the team finishing at 11–4 in the strike-shortened season.
 Their record was once again good enough for the division title and the #2 seed in the conference, as the team had done the year before.
 The team also saw the same result as 1986 as the Bears suffered a second consecutive loss to the Redskins, who went on to win Super Bowl XXII, in the Divisional Playoffs.

-The November 22 game against the Detroit Lions, which they won 30–10, gained some fame as highlights of that game were shown during the Max Headroom signal hijacking which took place across the city of Chicago that night.
+On November 22, WGN-TV aired a report during its 9 p.m. news on that afternoon’s game against the Detroit Lions when the broadcast was interrupted by the Max Headroom signal hijacking.